wootfish/eli.sohl.com/drafts/obsidian.md

 Drawing even simple figures becomes repetitive, tedious, and error-prone.

-Using these tools, the relationships between shapes usually end up being implicit, not explicit, and there always seems to come a point when I'll have to cover for the tool's shortcomings through ugly hacks like hard-coding positions that I've calculated by hand.
+Using these tools, the relationships between shapes usually end up being implicit, not explicit, and there always seems to come a point where I'll have to cover for the tool's shortcomings through ugly hacks like hard-coding positions that I've calculated by hand.
 The result always ends up feeling just barely good enough, and modifying it feels like playing jenga, where even the slightest movement could instantly break everything.

 What I want is a tool whose data model matches my mental model: a tool that works in terms of shapes and arrangements.